Freeboardtortoise/BitHavoc/README.md

 ## What is bit havoc

-bit havoc is a binary style language for writing little toy OS's.
+bit havoc is a binary style eccentric programming language for writing little toy OS's.

 ## The language

 The language consists of 4 charactors
 1,0, ,\n
-in the BitHavocEditor those are the only charactors you can type and the rest will be 1 if it is on the left side of the keyboard and 0 if it is on the right.

 ## How to use bitHavoc